|Beautiful Life video|

-I heard the knock rasp against my oak wooden door; swallowing hard I set the coffee mug down and walked over to open it, smiling in welcome up at you.
-With all my complicated emotions I couldn’t help but feel my heart skip a few beats.
+I hear the knock rasp against my oak wooden door.
+I swallow hard as I sat the coffee mug down and walk over to open it.
+I smile up at you in welcome.
+With all my complicated emotions I still can’t help but feel my heart skip a few beats.

 “Hey baby.”
-Your words echoed in the chamber of my heart, rattling it like a bird locked in a cage.
-Stepping into your out stretched arms I wrapped mine around your neck and squeeze you tightly, bearing my face into your neck.
+Your words echo in the chamber of my heart, rattling it like a bird locked in a cage.
+Stepping into your out stretched arms I wrap mine around your neck and squeeze you tightly, bearing my face into your neck.
 “Hey” I whisper quietly against your ear before drawing back to lead you inside the room.
 Closing the door behind you I motion towards the kitchen.

 Script BFAFADE IN:

 INT.
-ON A HILLTOP IN THE MOUNTIANS - COLD NIGHT.
+ON A HILLTOP IN THE MOUNTAINS - COLD NIGHT.

-Forest of trees stretch on all sides of a steep grassy hill; the wind blows through the trees, echoing a whistle across the dark starry night.
+A forest of trees stretch on all sides of a steep grassy hill.
+The wind blows through the trees, echoing a whistle across the dark starry night.
 A lone owl hovers overhead a few seconds before disappearing into the thicket beyond the branches.